cvxopt/cvxopt/doc/source/lapack.rst

 The LAPACK Interface
 ********************

-The module :mod:`cvxopt.lapack` includes functions for solving dense sets of linear equations, for the corresponding matrix factorizations (LU, Cholesky, :raw-html:`LDL<sup><small>T</small></sup>`), for solving least-squares and least-norm problems, for
+The module :mod:`kvxopt.lapack` includes functions for solving dense sets of linear equations, for the corresponding matrix factorizations (LU, Cholesky, :raw-html:`LDL<sup><small>T</small></sup>`), for solving least-squares and least-norm problems, for